menu

 As is often the case in a small city, Harlem doesn't have a public transportation system that people use for their commute.

-In terms of college education, Harlem is nearly on par with the US average for all cities of 21.84%: 19.22% of adults 25 and older in Harlem have a bachelor's degree or advanced degree.
+The education level of Harlem citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.22% of adults 25 and older in Harlem have a college degree.

 The per capita income in Harlem in 2022 was $30,375, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $121,500 for a family of four.
 However, Harlem contains both very wealthy and poor people as well.